rwaldron/johnny-five/docs/button-options.md

     board: board,
     pin: 8,
     holdtime: 1000,
-    invert: false // Default: "false".
-Set to "true" if button is Active-Low });
+    invert: false, // Default: "false".
+Set to "true" if button is Active-Low
+    longPress: 1500 // Default: "false".
+Set to "true" to wait 1000 ms to trigger });

   // Inject the `button` hardware into